micimize/bufflehead/README.md

 app.main()
 ```

-This is possible all the business logic is expressed on the `Domain` level, which is then orchestrated by the various middlewares of the afformentioned domain-driven components.
+This is possible because all the business logic is expressed on the `Domain` level, which is then orchestrated by the various middlewares of the afformentioned domain-driven components.
 For an example, the domain expressed in [bufflehead-todos/src/todos/domain](https://github.com/strictduck/bufflehead-todos/blob/master/src/todos/domain.js) is roughly:
 ```javascript
 new Domain({
     name: 'todos',